-Review Review refers to the court's ability to question whether the procedure followed by an organ of state, in making an administrative decision, was correct.
+Review - This refers to the court's ability to question whether the procedure followed by an organ of state, in making an administrative decision, was correct.
 You can approach the court to review an administrative decision when you feel that correct procedures have not been followed in making that decision.
 For example, a factory has been built without the people who live near the factory being given an opportunity to express their views on whether or not they want the factory to be built.
-Different laws set out different periods within which you must review a decision and you should abide by these time periods.
-You will need to consult with an attorney in order to apply for a review.
-It is important that the procedures set out in the PAJA are complied with.
-(See page 125 What is a review?)
+Different laws set out different periods within which you must review a decision, and you should abide by these time frames.
+You will need to consult with an attorney to apply for a review.
+The procedures set out in the PAJA must be complied with.
+(See pg 201: What is a review?)

-Appeal Appeal is another way in which we can challenge the outcome of an administrative decision.
-While review limits us to testing whether the procedure that was followed in making an administrative decision was correctly followed, when you appeal against an administrative decision you are asking the court to look at the reasons for the decision.
+Appeal - This is another way to challenge the outcome of an administrative decision.
+While review limits you to test whether the procedure followed in making an administrative decision was correctly followed, when you appeal against an administrative decision, you are asking the court to look at the reasons for the decision.
 In other words, the court is asked to look at the information that was considered by the decision-maker in coming to the decision.
 You can appeal against the outcome of an administrative decision when you feel that the information available to the decision-maker should have resulted in a decision different from the one that was made.
-Different laws set out different periods within which you must appeal a decision and you should abide by these time periods.
-You will need to consult with an attorney in order to lodge an appeal.

-(See page 124 What is an appeal?)
+Different laws set out different periods within which you must appeal a decision, and you should abide by these time frames.
+You will need to consult with an attorney to lodge an appeal.
+(See pg 201: What is an appeal?)